Elizabeth College, Guernsey: Admissions

-The school admits pupils between the ages of 11 to 18.
-It is selective, meaning prospective pupils must pass an entrance exam in order to be offered a place.
+The school admits pupils between ages 11 and 18.
+It is selective, meaning prospective pupils must pass an entrance exam to be offered a place.
 Candidates for entry at age 11 sit an entrance assessment in November prior to entry in the following September which tests English, mathematics and verbal reasoning, while entry into the sixth form at 16 is based upon GCSE results.

-As of 2022/2023, the school charges £4,523 per term with three terms per academic year.
+As of 2021, enrolment was 420 between years seven and eleven, and 147 in the sixth form, totalling 567.

-The school accepts pupils with a wide ability range, though the results of standardised tests indicated that the average ability of the pupils at the senior school is well above the national average of pupils in secondary schools in the UK, and the average ability of sixth-form pupils is also above the national average of the UK.
+The school accepts pupils with a wide ability range, though the results of standardised tests indicated that the average ability of pupils at the senior school was well above the national average of pupils in secondary schools in the UK, and the average ability of sixth-form pupils is also above the national average of the UK.
+Pupils come from a broad range of social and cultural backgrounds.

+As of 2024/2025, the school charges £5,216 per term with three terms per academic year.

 Curriculum

 Structure

-The school designs its own curriculum, which was described by an Independent Schools Inspectorate (ISI) report conducted in October 2015 as providing "an excellent range of options" and a "flexible pattern of pupil grouping ... so that the specific needs of subjects are strongly met".
+The school designs its own curriculum based on the English National Curriculum.
+The school's curriculum was described by an Independent Schools Inspectorate (ISI) report in October 2015 as providing "an excellent range of options" and a "flexible pattern of pupil grouping ... so that the specific needs of subjects are strongly met".
 PSHE lessons are timetabled for all years below the sixth form, and specialist themed days are hosted further up the school.
-As of 2015, students typically sit ten or more GCSEs and three or four A-levels.
+Approximately 40% of pupils at the school learn how to play a musical instrument, and the ISI noted in October 2015 that "many pupils achieve distinctions and merits in their instrumental music examinations".

 Assessing the quality of educational provision, in October 2015 the ISI awarded the school the highest rating of excellent in eight aspects and good in the other two.
 The inspection stated that "[i]n many academic ... activities pupils demonstrate high levels of knowledge and understanding as well as being both highly literate and articulate".
 The report praised the school for delivering the curriculum with "good teaching throughout".
 The breadth of the curriculum was described as "a significant strength" of the school, furthered by the co-educational sixth form partnership with the Ladies' College.
 The strength of the curriculum for informing the pupils' cultural awareness, in particular with appreciating Guernsey's own customs and culture in addition to other cultures, was also observed, with the cultural development of pupils being described as excellent.

-Approximately 40% of pupils at the school learn how to play a musical instrument, and the ISI noted in October 2015 that 'many pupils achieve distinctions and merits in their instrumental music examinations'.
+A subsequent report by the ISI in 2021 found that "[p]upils of all ages and abilities develop comprehensive subject knowledge, skills and understanding across all areas of learning, appropriately challenged by teaching that addresses linguistic, mathematical, scientific, technological, human and social, physical and aesthetic and creative aspects of learning."